 Before Morning, written by Joyce Sidman and illustrated by Caldecott medalist Beth Krommes, is a stunning winter read-aloud.
 We love to break out this beauty on a snowy day.

 Before Morning is perfect for a snowy day

-There are some books I love for their subtlety, for their quiet tenderness that makes you want to almost whisper the precious words as you read to your kids.
+There are some books I love for their subtlety, for their quiet tenderness that makes you want almost to whisper the precious words as you read to your kids.
 BEFORE MORNING, written by Joyce Sidman and illustrated by Caldecott Medalist Beth Krommes, is one of those books.

 BEFORE MORNING is written as an invocation, a poem that invites or asks for something to happen.
 Here, the child asks for air that turns to feathers, earth that turns to sugar, and for all that is heavy to turn light.
-She dreams of snow that will give her just one more morning with her mother before she has to take off again.
+She dreams of snow giving her just one more morning with her mother before she has to take off again.
 It is gorgeous poetry, matched by perfect pacing and delicately detailed illustrations that so beautifully enhance the prose.
 This is one of those emotionally resonant stories that gets you right in the gut, and I have no doubt it will be treasured for years and years to come.

 Check out Before Morning at these links!

 RELATED: Happily Ever Elephants has more than 100 children’s book lists on the blog.
 Be sure to check them out!